liferay/liferay-docs/develop/tutorials/articles/service-builder/defining-an-object-relational-map-with-service-builder.markdown

 you a facility for taking Java objects and persisting them.
 For this example, you'll create two entities--one for events and one for locations.

-Here's a summary of the information you'll enter for the Event entity:
+Here's a summary of the information that was used for the Event entity:

 - **Name:** *Event*
 - **Local service:** *yes*
 - **Remote service:** *yes*

-And here's what you'll enter for the Location entity:
+And here's what was used for the Location entity:

 - **Name:** *Location*
 - **Local service:** *yes*
 - **Remote service:** *yes*

-To create these entities using Liferay IDE, select the *Entities* node under the Service Builder node in the outline on the left side of the `service.xml` editor in Overview mode.
+To create your entities using Liferay IDE, select the *Entities* node under the Service Builder node in the outline on the left side of the `service.xml` editor in Overview mode.
 In the main part of the view, notice that the Entities table is empty.
 Create an entity by clicking on the *Add Entity* icon (a green plus